 You will receive local or local with IV sedation administered by an anesthesiologist.
-The anesthesiologist, Dr. Gray or Dr. Harrington and you, together decide on which type of medication is right for you.
+The anesthesiologist, Dr. Gray and you, together decide on which type of medication is right for you.

 How does your surgeon perform a Mastopexy?

-Dr. Gray and Dr. Harrington remove excess skin which re-contours and repositions the breasts while leaving the size of the breasts unchanged.
+Dr. Gray removes excess skin which re-contours and repositions the breasts while leaving the size of the breasts unchanged.

 What is the recovery like?